tmpvar/tmpvar.com/content/articles/2023-summary/index.md

 [github/m-shuetz/compute_rasterizer](https://github.com/m-schuetz/compute_rasterizer) can splat 100M points in ~4ms on my machine - I think this approach will do nicely for rendering distant objects.
 This project is based on the paper: [Software Rasterization of 2 Billion Points in Real Time](https://web.archive.org/web/20220405012032/https://arxiv.org/pdf/2204.01287.pdf)

-The following picture is 10 copies of the tree, overlapped in space which is pretty much the worst case for this technique, as `atomicMin` starts getting contested.
+The following picture is 10 copies of the tree, overlapped in space which is pretty much the worst case for this technique, as `atomicMin` is under higher contention.

+The `.las` exporter comes in clutch again as `compute_rasterizer` is built to load LIDAR files, yay!

 <div class="center-align vmargin-1em">
   <img width="90%" src="assets/sdf-editor-2/compute-rasterizer-tree-x10.png" />